 my-extension-files/ manifest.json my-background-script.js images/ my-image.png

-To enable a web page to contain an
+To enable a web page to use an

 <img> element whose

-src attribute points to this image, you could specify "web_accessible_resources" like this:
+src attribute points to this image, you would specify

-The file will then be available using a URL like:
+The file is then available using a URL like:

 <extension-UUID> is not your extension's ID.
-It is randomly generated for every browser instance.
+This ID is randomly generated for every browser instance.
 This prevents websites from fingerprinting a browser by examining the extensions it has installed.

 web_accessible_resources entries can contain wildcards.
 For example, the following entry would also work to include the resource at "images/my-image.png":